oablom/Photo-agency/README.md

 # Photo-agency ReadMe

-## General info
+## General info (during the work process)
-This is a group project and here we're gonna input some general info about it
+Please add and adjust the info if something's not correct

 ### Styles
 - Max-with on page: 1300px